 Panasonic G80 versus Olympus E-M10 II

 The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Olympus OM-D E-M10 Mark II are two digital cameras that were revealed to the public, respectively, in September 2016 and August 2015.
 Both the G80 and the E-M10 II are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The Panasonic has a resolution of 15.8 megapixel, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Panasonic G80 and the Olympus E-M10 II are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G80 – represents the basis for the calculations across all the size and weight measures).